Get Expert Pet Advice Straight to Your Inbox

 It’s important to remember that kale should not be a daily addition to your dog's diet and that there are better, less risky vegetable options to offer your pup instead.
 It's essential to introduce it slowly and in amounts appropriate for your dog's size.
 Always keep an eye on your dog's health and consult your vet to ensure the dietary changes are beneficial for your pet.

-Nutritional Benefits of Kale
+What Are the Nutritional Benefits of Kale for Dogs?

 Kale is considered a superfood for humans, but what about for dogs?
 It certainly is rich in fiber, minerals and vitamins A, C, and K, as well as calcium, magnesium, potassium, and iron.